ShwethaReddymalli/data603-sp22/research-paper/final.md

 <br />

 ## **V. CONCLUSION:**
-Understanding all the differences between MapReduce and Spark, though they have many differences, they do have few similarities too.
-Deciding on the question whether the MR is outdated, yes to an extent it is because of much flexible support Apache Spark provides to its users.
-We also see many companies like Google who had MR as their primary data processing model in 2014 are transitioning from MR to Spark.
+Understanding all the differences between MapReduce and Spark, though they have many differences, they do have a few similarities too.
+Deciding on the question of whether the MR is outdated, yes to an extent it is because of much flexible support Apache Spark provides to its users.
+We also see many companies like Google which had MR as their primary data processing model in 2014 are transitioning from MR to Spark.
 This states that in long run we may see Spark completely taking over MapReduce.
 Although MR follows a restricted programming framework, it will have greater applicability if new potential features are added to it.
 MapReduce is for now obsolete based on the requirements of the users and the market but may have future implementations if it is upgraded to meet the requirements.

 <br />
 <br />